sandkum5/terraform_intersight_os_install/README.md

 cd terraform_intersight_os_install/os_install
 ```

-* Copy the SecretKye.txt file in the hx-edge directory.
+* Copy the SecretKye.txt file in the os_install directory.
 * Add the API Key to the api_key variable and the rest of the environment variables in the `<env>`.tfvars template files.
 Filename can be re-named as `<new-filename>`.tfvars.

 * Initialize Terraform.